 Equity interest, defined as the amount of equity a single person holds in a business, is a common concept to the small business world.
 For example, if an angel investor receives 25% ownership of a company, the investor has a 25% equity interest in that business.
 Equity interest accounting is simple: equity is worth nothing until it results in cash flows, either through disbursement of dividends or the sale of assets.
 At this point standard capital gains tax applies.

-Equity interest, explained as the level of interest an owner has in the success of a company, is a basic business concept.
-The equity interest rate could be seen as the level of motivation a single owner has towards the outcome of the project: a founder with 90% ownership will work harder for a successful outcome than a founder with 1% ownership.
+Equity interest is the level of interest an owner has in the success of a company.
+It is also a basic business concept.
+The equity interest rate could be seen as the level of motivation a single owner has towards the outcome of the project.
+For example, a founder with 90% ownership will work harder for a successful outcome than a founder with 1% ownership.
 Due to the fact that owners have a difficult time leading a business to growth, their ownership in the business is an obvious factor of motivation while working.

 Frank is an angel investor.
 He has worked hard to build and sell his first company.
 Since he has already achieved that, he now turns his focus on investing in other budding entrepreneurs.
 Frank loves to see businesses grow with the owners.

 Frank is invested in multiple businesses.
 One, a green products manufacturer, has received $1,000,000 from Frank.
 For this he received 40% ownership.
 Another, a Web 2.0 company, has received $1,500,000 from Frank.
 In this business, Frank owns 25%.
 Yet another, a simple e-commerce store, has received only $750,000 from Frank.
 Frank owns 15% of this business.

 The total value of Frank’s equity interest is $3,250,000.
 Phrased in terms of a percentage, Frank’s equity interest in all of the businesses is a combined 80%.
 Though Frank does not own a majority percentage of these businesses he has 80% ownership as a total of 3 businesses.